-Employees in violation of this policy will be subject to disciplinary action, up to and including termination.
+Employees in violation will be subject to disciplinary action, up to and including termination.
 Violations also could lead to arrest and prosecution by law enforcement if such violations involve illicit drugs or other illegal activities.
-Where permissible by law,

-Thomson Reuters reserves the right to take appropriate steps to investigate compliance with this policy, including but not limited to drug and/or alcohol testing by qualified medical professionals and searches in the workplace.
+Where permissible by law, Thomson Reuters reserves the right to take appropriate steps to investigate compliance with the Code and other applicable policies, including but not limited to drug and/or alcohol testing by qualified medical professionals and searches in the workplace.